ava-labs/avalanche-docs/docs/tooling/avalanche-cli.md

 The `node status` command gets the bootstrap status of all nodes in a cluster on the Primary Network.
-To get the bootstrap status of a node with a Subnet, use `--subnet` flag
+To get the bootstrap status of a node with a Subnet, use the `--subnet` flag.

 **Usage:**